lizard-buzzard/spring-security-user-registration/README.md

 # spring-security-user-registration

 ## Project development notes ##
-The README.md of the project will be in a form of __log of notes__ (see [this chapter](#development-log).), made to remember some important features and to avoid and fix errors met on the project progress.
+The README.md of the project will be in a form of __log of notes__ (see [this chapter](#development-log)), made to remember some important features and to avoid and fix errors met on the project progress.
 The log will progress from commit to commit.

 ## How to run the Application ##